 Ms. Dugle holds a Bachelor of Arts degree in Spanish and a Bachelor of Science degree in Technical Management from Purdue University.
 She subsequently graduated with a Master of Business Administration degree from The University of Texas at Dallas.

-Ms. Dugle is an advisor partner of First Light Acquisition Group, Inc. Ms. Dugle is a director of Micron Technology, Inc. where she serves as a member of the Finance Committee, State Street Corporation where she serves as a member of the Technology and Operations Committee, Examining and Audit Committee, and Executive Committee, and TE Connectivity Ltd. where she serves as a member of the Audit Committee.
+Ms. Dugle is an advisor partner of First Light Acquisition Group, Inc. Ms. Dugle is a director of Micron Technology, Inc., where she serves as a member of the Finance Committee; State Street Corporation, where she serves as a member of the Technology and Operations Committee, Examining and Audit Committee, and Executive Committee; and TE Connectivity Ltd., where she serves as a member of the Audit Committee.
 Ms. Dugle also serves on the boards of Avantus Federal, The Board on Army Research and Development of the National Academy of Sciences, and ZOE Empowers.
-Ms. Dugle previously served on the boards of The B2B Project and Board of the Intelligence and National Security Alliance (INSA).
+Ms. Dugle previously served on the boards of The B2B Project and the Intelligence and National Security Alliance (INSA).

 Ms. Dugle joined the KBR Board in February 2020.
 She is the Chairman of the Nominating and Corporate Governance Committee, a member of the Compensation Committee, and a member of the Cybersecurity Committee.